Simility Alternatives & Competitors

 TruValidate is a risk-based ID proofing and authentication application that allows fraud teams to monitor the entire customer journey from onboarding to checkout.
 The software provides ID confidence by looking at the results of bank and card analysis, device fingerprinting, facial and document verification, as well as email and phone lookups, among others.

 As well as this, the software offers modular tools that can be applied to platforms that require them, such as one-time passcodes and knowledge-based authentication.
-All of these tools reference a huge database of some 3 billion devices and 30 million detailed historical fraud reports.
+These tools reference a massive database of some 10 billion unique devices and 117 million recorded instances of fraud and abuse.

 TruValidate’s inclusion in the TransUnion suite of software means that integration with its partner applications is easy.

 As other offerings within that partner network include things like credit applications, creating a secure end-to-end payment environment is convenient when using TruValidate and other TransUnion solutions, though potentially expensive for SMEs.

 With a focus on bringing fraud prevention technology to the mobile app industry, SHIELD provides companies in ridesharing, gaming and superapps – among others – with the ability to protect their bottom line at various touch points, from payment processing protection to ad fraud.

 For major customers like Razer, HappyFresh and TrueMoney, the appeal of SHIELD lies behind three main products:

 - Device Intelligence